BlackArch/blackarch/docs/HOWTO-DEV.md

   consistency.

 - If you are unsure, copy an existing PKGBUILD from a package and use that as a template or ask other developers.
+Packages are located in the packages folder of the blackarch github repository(the current repository)

 ## Creating packages

 The following information was written with the goal of creating high-quality PKGBUILDs and ensure that ever package uploaded to the BlackArch Linux repository is really working.